lfortin/node-os-monitor/README.md

 ### .throttle( eventType, handler, delay )

-Adds a throttled listener, using [Underscore.js's throttle](http://underscorejs.org/#throttle) function.
+Adds a throttled listener.
 The throttled listener will not be executed more than once every delay milliseconds.

 ### .unthrottle( eventType, handler )